 - Consolidate individual income tax rates into two brackets: 15 and 27 percent.

-- Cut the corporate income tax rate to 27 percent.
+- Set the corporate income tax rate at 27 percent.

 - Tax capital gains and dividends as ordinary income, while allowing a $1,000 exclusion for capital gains.

 - Eliminate the standard deduction and personal exemptions, along with most tax expenditures.